dddrrreee/cs140e-22win/labs/14-process+vm/README.md

       the checksum it gets should not change.

-   2. Change the code so it creates two processes and then always switches between them on each equivalant call.
+   2. Change the code so it creates two processes and then always switches between them on each equivalent call.

       You should implement a `schedule` call that will do this.
-It will be called both in the equivalance code and during `exit`.
+It will be called both in the equivalence code and during `exit`.

 --------------------------------------------------------------------
 #### Extensions